SAP-samples/cloud-btp-cli-api-codejam/exercises/07-core-services-api-call/README.md

 https://entitlements-service.cfapps.eu10.hana.ondemand.com
 ```

-👉 Now have a quick look at the access token; use `jq`'s [string slice](https://stedolan.github.io/jq/manual/#Array/StringSlice:.[10:15]) to only return a portion of it, because you don't need to see all of it, and it's better for security:
+👉 Now have a quick look at the access token; use `jq`'s [string slice](https://stedolan.github.io/jq/manual/#Array/StringSlice:.[10:15]) to only return a portion of it, because you don't need to see all of it (you just want to check it's there and looks how you'd expect), and it's better for security:

 ```bash
 jq --raw-output '.access_token[:50]' tokendata.json